Wizard (Marvel Comics): Fictional character biography

 The Wizard had a rematch with the Human Torch before long, escaping from prison using a chemical which melted through stone.
 He got to his house and used a force field to prevent the police from entering, but allowed the Torch to enter, threatening to blast the police if they tried to get in.
 The Torch melted a shell the Wizard fired, then created a flaming barrier to protect himself from nerve gas.
 However the Wizard succeeded in using the Invisible Girl as a hostage, as she had foolishly entered and the Wizard was alerted by an alarm.
 He trapped both her and the Human Torch in a chamber with a bomb that would activate if the temperature increased by one degree.
 However the Torch was able to destroy the device, escape, and capture the Wizard.
 With Paste-Pot Pete, he battled the Human Torch again while impersonating him again, and the Wizard captured the Torch and the Invisible Girl after escaping by disguising himself and using an anti-gravity device.
 However the two escaped when the Torch used his flame to alert Mister Fantastic and the Thing to their location.
 The conclusion of one encounter with the Torch sent him flying uncontrollably upward by one of his anti-gravity discs, unable to descend safely.
-He was rescued by two other adversaries of the Torch: the Sandman and Paste-Pot Pete (soon after renamed the Trapster).
+He was rescued by two other adversaries of the Torch: Sandman and Paste-Pot Pete (soon after renamed Trapster).
 After he suggested they team up, a suggestion by the Trapster inspired him to form a team that would be a criminal counterpart to the Fantastic Four, with himself, his two rescuers, and Medusa, who was then suffering from amnesia; becoming the Frightful Four.

 In his continued quest to crush the Fantastic Four, the Wizard has tried many iterations of the Frightful Four and has very rarely operated outside the Frightful Four.
 He forms a new version of the Frightful Four with Trapster, Sandman, and Electro who would later wear a special outfit that would imitate the Human Torch's powers.
 They were defeated by Spider-Man and the Fantastic Four.

 The Wizard replaced Medusa with Thundra in the Frightful Four, and they battled the Fantastic Four and Medusa.
 However, Thundra also ended up betraying him and allying herself with the Fantastic Four as Medusa did, with the Brute being recruited to replace her.
 In a later appearance, Llyra also joins the Frightful Four.

 When the Sandman appeared to give up his life of crime, the Wizard formed a new Frightful Four with Hydro-Man, Klaw, and Titania.
 They invaded Fantastic Four headquarters, but sided with the real Fantastic Four against the Fantastic Four clones created by Aron the Rogue Watcher.
 After Klaw was defeated, Wizard brought in Dragon Man as a replacement.